luka-sijic/http-server/README.md

-# C++ HTTP Server using c sockets and epoll
+# C++ TCP Server using c sockets and epoll WIP
-HTTP web server written using C++ and epoll
+TCP web server written using C++ and epoll